 TCP at THE ACADEMY...

-The program will focus on arts and community engagement allowing creatives, artists, and entrepreneurs to will live, work, and interact both internally among each other, and externally within the Adair Park neighborhood, and the City of Atlanta at large.
+The program will focus on arts and community engagement allowing creative enthusiasts, artists, and entrepreneurs to will live, work, and interact both internally among each other, and externally within the Adair Park neighborhood, and the City of Atlanta at large.

-The Stryant and Building Insights redevelopment plan includes 35 affordable micro-units for live/work space targeting creatives and artists, 2500 sf of loft office tailored to non-profits and small businesses, a revamped 3800 sf auditorium repurposed for an art gallery, community event space, a 1300 sf coffee shop and 2500 sf of small classrooms for studio work space.
+The Stryant and Building Insights are the owners and developers of The Academy Lofts.
+Their redevelopment plan includes 35 affordable micro-units for live/work space targeting creatives and artists, 2500 sf of loft office tailored to non-profits and small businesses, a revamped 3800 sf auditorium repurposed for an art gallery, community event space, a 1300 sf coffee shop and 2500 sf of small classrooms for studio work space.
 Most importantly, it is at the center of the neighborhood, and a neighborhood center.
 Providing a place for residents or neighbors to relax and chat over a great cup of coffee, learn ceramics or sculpture from a local artist, start a new business venture, or attend a play, all without ever leaving the community or stepping into a car.

-The program will provide residents with affordable rental units that include creative amenities such as studio access, classrooms, and gallery space to foster creative growth and innovation.
-We will create new opportunities for Atlanta’s burgeoning arts community and enable the city to retain its creative talents.
-It will also have profound impact on the areas economy by building community life, attracting visitors, and increasing economic activity.
+In exchange, each resident will serve the surrounding communities through educational programs onsite through TCP's Community Arts Program (CAP).
+ART-FORCE will create new opportunities for Atlanta’s burgeoning arts community and enable the city to retain its creative talents., while having a profound impact on the areas economy by building community life, attracting visitors, and increasing economic activity.

 Above students from Parks Middle, Sylvan Middle, Gideons Elementary, and Perkerson Elementary work with TCP residents and local volunteers to beautify their community.